Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (No.2019-0-00075, Artificial Intelligence Graduate School Program(KAIST)) and National Research Foundation of Korea (NRF) grant (NRF-2020H1D3A2A03100945) funded by the Korea government (MSIT), and the KAIST-NAVER Hyper-Creative AI Center.
+This work was supported by the KAIST-NAVER Hyper-Creative AI Center and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants (No.2019-0-00075 Artificial Intelligence Graduate School Program(KAIST) and No.2021-0-01778 Development of human image synthesis and discrimination technology below the perceptual threshold), and National Research Foundation of Korea (NRF) grant (NRF-2020H1D3A2A03100945 and NRF-2021H1D3A2A03038607) funded by the Korea government (MSIT).